ALmozahmi/Comparison-Models/README.md

 Monocular Depth Estimation Benchmarking

 This repository benchmarks various models for monocular depth estimation.
-Our primary focus is the hybrid SVM + XGBoost model, which demonstrates classical performance compared to deep learning methods.
+Our primary focus is the SVM + XGBoost model, which demonstrates classical performance compared to deep learning methods.
 Other models included in the repository (e.g., Monodepth2, Randomforest) are provided as references and Its not our own model.

 <h1>Features</h1>